Jelly-Pudding/ereddicator/README.md

 - **Dry Run Mode**: Simulate the removal process without actually making any changes.
 In this mode, Ereddicator will print out what actions would be taken (e.g. what comments and posts will be deleted) without modifying any of your Reddit content.
 - **Custom Replacement Text**: Specify custom text to replace your content during editing or before deletion.
 If not provided, random text will be used.
 - **Advertise Option**: When enabled, there's a 50% chance for each comment or post to be replaced with an advertisement for Ereddicator instead of random text or custom text.

-Note: As an added measure against the original content being read, the content replacement process (with either random text or an advertisement) occurs three times immediately before the final edit or deletion.

 ## Reddit Data Export Request
 Reddit's API is limited and sometimes does not retrieve all comments and posts.
 If you want to ensure you get everything, you will need to make a Reddit data export request: